General Preparation Instructions

 - Authors should obtain written permission from all individuals who are listed in the "Acknowledgments"section of the manuscript, because readers may infer their endorsement of data and conclusions.
 The corresponding author must sign the Acknowledgment Section of the Copyright Transfer Agreement, certifying that (1) all persons who have made substantial contributions in the manuscript (eg, data collection, analysis, or writing or editing assistance), but who do not fulfill authorship criteria, are named with their specific contributions in the Acknowledgments section of the manuscript; (2) all persons named in the acknowledgments section have provided the corresponding author with written permission to be named in the manuscript; and (3) if an Acknowledgments section is not included, no other persons have made substantial contributions to this manuscript.

-- All sources of support for the research should be listed under this heading.
+- All sources of support for the research should be listed under the heading, "Sources of Funding".

 - All grant funding agency abbreviations should be completely spelled out, with the exception of the NIH.

 - All potential conflicts of interest must be stated within the text of the manuscript, under this heading.
 This pertains to relationships with pharmaceutical companies, biomedical device manufacturers, or other corporations whose products or services are related to the subject matter of the article.
 Such relationships include, but are not limited to, employment by an industrial concern, ownership of stock, membership on a standing advisory council or committee, being on the board of directors, or being publicly associated with the company or its products.
 Other areas of real or perceived conflict of interest could include receiving honoraria or consulting fees or receiving grants or funds from such corporations or individuals representing such corporations.
 Please state "None" if no conflicts exist.

 - Accuracy of reference data is the responsibility of the author

 - List all authors for each reference; do not use "et al."